Skip to main content

 • Platform mappings are present

-• Claude Code command files are installed
+• The remaining managed Claude Code command file is installed

 • .gitignore includes the plan index